amikulaa/amikulaa/README.md

 # ☕️ Hi, I'm Anna Mikula (@amikulaa)

 ## Introduction
 Welcome to my GitHub profile!
-I'm Anna, a Senior Web Application and Software Developer.
-I'm passionate about creating applications that empower others and communities.
+I'm Anna, a web application developer focused on building internal tools and systems that support real-world workflows.
+I work primarily in PHP, JavaScript, and SQL, and enjoy turning messy processes into tools that people can actually rely on.

 ## Projects
 Here are some of the projects I've recently worked on: